albertkun/24SU-ASIAAM-191A/docs/assignments/week3/thinking_cap.md

 Reflect on the relationship between science, technology, and ethics covered on the lecture and reading.

-This weeks [readings](reading.md) will be helpful in forumlating a response.
+This weeks [readings](reading.md) will be helpful in formlating a response.

 ### Submission